LukasWoodtli/WebPage/content/pages/projects.md

 ## Bachelor Thesis

 [Disney Copter](http://www.reely.ethz.ch/) (2008-2009)

-The task of our bachelor thesis was to construct a flying device that entertains visitors at Disneyland.
-We created a quadcopter in the shape of a film reel.
+The task of my Bachelor thesis was to develop and build a quad copter in the shape of a film reel to entertain visitors at Disneyland.
+The project was a cooperation between the Autonomous Systems Lab at the ETH and the ZHAW, where I obtained my degree in Electrical Engineering.

-The project was part of the 'Focusprojects' at ETH Zürich.
-The team consisted of seven students working on the project over the course of two semesters.
-A fellow student and I were responsible for creating the controlling algorithm for the embedded hardware.
-Our task was to read the data from the sensors and calculate the rotation speed for every one of the four propellers.

-The embedded hardware comprises of various technological systems.
-There are two microprocessors.
-One of them is responsible for the sensors, the other one is used for the controlling algorithm and to drive the propellers.

-There are also many different sensors on the hardware board.
-We used:

-- Gyroscopes
-- A compass
-- A pressure sensor
-- Ultrasonic sensors
-- Acceleration sensors

-To read all the sensor data we had to work with different interfaces such as:

-- UART
-- Bluetooth
-- ZigBee
-- SPI
-- I2C
-- ADC

-There is also a GPS module connected to the hardware so we can always determine the position of the quadro copter.
+We were an interdisciplinary team of electrical and mechanical engineers.
+My task was to develop the firmware and create the controlling algorithm for the embedded hardware.
+The hardware, based on two micro controllers, had many different peripheral devices, such as gyroscopes, a compass, pressure-, ultrasonic- and acceleration-sensors, as well as the motors to drive the propellers.
+Different interfaces were used for communication with the peripheral devices, such as UART, SPI, I2C, ADC and ZigBee.

 The bachelor thesis was rewarded with a grade of **5.5** (of 6).